Goalsum/TataruBook/docs/quick_start.md

 | | 2023/3/10 | Sharlayan Bank credit card | -43 | Food and Beverages | Lunch at the Last Stand |
 | | 2023/3/20 | Sharlayan Bank current | -9300 | Sharlayan Bank credit card | Pay off credit card |

 In actual bookkeeping, the input data often comes from statements provided by banks, brokerage firms, and other organizations.
 It is obviously troublesome to manually write each transaction into the format required by the [postings]({{ site.baseurl }}/tables_and_views.html#postings) table.
 Therefore, we recommend that you use means such as Excel formulas to automatically convert the raw statement data.
-The [Data Importing Guide]({{ site.baseurl }}/importing_data.html) describes in detail how to use Excel to automatically import statement data.
+The [data importing guide]({{ site.baseurl }}/importing_data.html) describes in detail how to use Excel to automatically import statement data.
 {: .notice}

 TataruBook has a lot of checks on the inserted data, you may encounter a failure of inserting a certain record during batch insertion.
-In this case, a **rollback** will be triggered - restoring the DB file to the state it was in before the command was executed.
+In this case, a **rollback** will be triggered to restore the DB file to the state it was in before the command was executed.
 You can then correct the errors in the contents of the table and re-execute the command.
 The automatic rollback feature eliminates the need for users to worry about importing huge amount of records with partially successful inserts that make the state of the DB file difficult to determine.
 {: .notice}

 Now we want to look at the categorized statistics of income and expenses.
 Exports the [income_and_expenses]({{ site.baseurl }}/tables_and_views.html#income_and_expenses) view, you'll see the following: